Icezu/Selenium-testing/README.md

-# This repo contains my test for seleninum
+# This repo contains my test for selenium

 ## Set up